AscendingPassage.com HOME PAGE.

 the perfection of the plan of the dead architects was gradually

-revealed to me, when the darkness gave up its secrets; when I saw not
+revealed to me.
+I saw not

 clearly, but dimly, the long way between the columns, the noble

-columns themselves, the gradual, slight upward slope--graduated by
+columns themselves, the gradual, slight upward slope.
+Gracefully my steps led to the sanctuary, seen at

 stone for ever.